-The purpose of this RFP is to invite accredited U.S. higher education institutions located in the United States to submit a proposal to implement the Gilman Global Food Security Seminars, which are sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs as part of the Gilman Program.
-The U.S. Department of State is sponsoring this initiative to increase awareness among Gilman alumni and the broader U.S. higher education community on the key issues surrounding global food security - including but not limited to - the drivers of food insecurity, best practices for fostering sustainable reductions in hunger and malnutrition, and ways to build resilient, sustainable, and inclusive food systems.
-The in-person Gilman Global Food Security Seminar is part of a larger and longer-term effort by the U.S. Department of State to offer professional development opportunities for, and build networks of, American exchange alumni focused on strategic areas of importance to U.S. national security.
+The purpose of this RFP is to invite accredited U.S. higher education institutions located in the United States to submit a proposal to implement the Gilman Critical and Emerging Technology Seminars, which are sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs as part of its Gilman Program.
+The U.S. Department of State conceptualized and sponsored this initiative to increase awareness among Gilman alumni and the broader U.S. higher education community on the role of critical and emerging technology as one of our key foreign policy priorities.
+The in-person Gilman Critical and Emerging Technology Seminar is part of a larger effort by the U.S. Department of State to offer professional development opportunities for, and build networks of, American exchange alumni focused on strategic areas of importance to U.S. national security.